-The United States has long been something of a secrecy jurisdiction or tax haven.
-Around the time of the 1921 Revenue Act, the U.S. House Ways & Means Committee, in a clear statement of tax-haven intent, stated that "the exemption of ... interest from taxation would be in keeping with the action of other countries and would encourage nonresident alien
+The United States has long been a secrecy jurisdiction or tax haven.
+Around the time of the 1921 Revenue Act, the U.S. House Ways & Means Committee, in a clear statement of taxhaven intent, stated that "the exemption of ... interest from taxation would be in keeping with the action of other countries and would encourage non-resident alien individuals and foreign corporations to transact financial business through institutions located in the United States."
+Later, in 1966, the tax-exemption stance was officially reconsidered but nothing was done, on the grounds that it might, as one Senate report put it: "have a substantial adverse effect on our balance of payments."

-On the secrecy side, information-sharing arrangements were extremely rudimentary in the early decades of the last Century.
-After the Second World War John Maynard Keynes and Harry Dexter White, the main architects of the Bretton Woods agreements, fought to boost transparency by requiring the United States to inform European governments about the assets and income of their respective citizens, to help those war-ravaged countries raise sufficient tax revenues.
+Information-sharing arrangements with other countries were rudimentary in the early decades of the last Century.
+After the Second World War John Maynard Keynes and Harry Dexter White, the main architects of the Bretton Woods agreements, sought to boost transparency by requiring the United States to inform European governments about the assets and income of their respective citizens, to help those war-ravaged countries raise sufficient tax revenues.
 These proposals, driven primarily by concerns that economic crisis could deliver European countries into Soviet hands, were eviscerated by the American Bankers' Association (p74-76): in the IMF's Articles of Association, co-operation on flight capital would no longer be 'required' as Keynes and White wanted, but merely 'permitted.'

-The United States' offshore status really took off during the period of rapid financial globalisation from the Reagan era onwards.
+But the United States' offshore status really took off during the period of rapid financial globalisation from the Reagan era onwards.

 Several factors spurred the changes.
-New Deal regulations (which had kept financial interests in check following the Great Depression) began to unravel; and financial deregulation and advances in communications technology accelerated cross-border financial flows, spurring offshore banking generally.
-Meanwhile, foreign tax havens increasingly began to serve as near-frictionless conduits for financial inflows into and out of Wall Street, making them one of the biggest reasons for the growth in the power and reach of Wall Street.
-The lure of Tax Haven USA as a magnet for illicit inflows further spurred the growth of the financial sector.
+Rapid financial globalisation began to undermine New Deal regulations which had kept financial interests in check following the Great Depression; and financial deregulation and advances in communications technology further accelerated cross-border financial flows, spurring offshore banking generally.
+Meanwhile, foreign tax havens increasingly began to serve as unregulated and secretive conduits for financial inflows into and out of Wall Street, making them a big reason for the growth in the power and reach of Wall Street.
+The lure of Tax Haven USA as a magnet for secrecy-seeking illicit financial inflows further spurred the growth of the U.S. financial sector.

-In 1970s the U.S., hitherto a country with external surpluses, began to face growing deficits, exacerbated by the Vietnam War.
-It increasingly needed foreign financing to finance these deficits and it did so, in significant part, by attracting tax-evading and other illicit foreign money.
-Foreigners invested in the U.S. for many reasons, not least the fact of the U.S. dollar being the global reserve currency - but secrecy and tax-free treatment was always among the top reasons.
-Had the U.S. implemented full transparency and taxed interest and other income earned by foreign investors, the financial inflows (and U.S. external deficits) would have been very substantially smaller.
+In 1970s the U.S., hitherto a country with external surpluses, faced growing deficits, exacerbated by the Vietnam War.
+It increasingly needed foreign loans to finance these deficits and it did so, in significant part, by attracting tax-evading and other illicit foreign money.
+Foreigners invested in the U.S. for many reasons, not least the fact of the U.S. dollar being the global reserve currency - but secrecy and tax-free treatment was always a key reason too.
+Had the U.S. implemented full transparency and taxed interest and other income earned by foreign investors, the financial inflows (and U.S. external deficits) would have been substantially smaller.

 In 1981, the U.S. introduced a new mechanism in the field of financial regulation: the International Banking Facility.
 This allowed banks in the U.S., which had previously needed to go offshore to get around domestic financial regulations, to keep a separate set of books that effectively allowed them to obtain these exemptions while remaining at home.
-This attracted significant funds out of foreign tax havens and back to the US.
+This attracted significant funds out of foreign tax havens and back to the US, and marked a further step offshore for the United States.